Keil-Carpenter/M365-User-Provisioning-Automation/README.md

-# Microsoft 365 User Onboarding Automation
+# Microsoft 365 User Provisioning Automation

 Interactive PowerShell tool for Microsoft 365 user provisioning using Microsoft Graph and Exchange Online PowerShell in a managed services environment.